Peer Mentor Programs

 In Person: TRU Residence and Conference Centre Front Desk

 Resident Advisors are trained peer leaders who supervise and help those living in a residence facility.
 RAs oversee dorm life, plan social events, keep an eye on homesick residents and provide a sympathetic ear and practical advice for students who need help dealing with academic, social, medical or personal problems.
 RAs receive training in mental health and suicide prevention, general office skills, diversity and internationalization, as well as general maintenance and housekeeping.
 RAs must have resided in residence for at least one full semester.
 Resident Advisors receive free housing for the duration of their stay, in return for working approximately four hours per week in the office and helping out with events.

 Are you the go-to person when your friends want to know what’s happening?
 Do you like being connected?
 Do you like marketing and promoting?
 How about honing your communication, interpersonal and marketing skills?

-The TRU Aboriginal Mentor Program supports entry level Aboriginal students in their transitions to post-secondary student life.
-This is done through matching mentees with an Aboriginal mentor who will work one-to-one and/or in a group setting and through participation in various events, workshops, and activities.
-Aboriginal mentors can come from various backgrounds and programs of study, typically with at least 2 years of post-secondary experience.
-Selection, training, and on-going support is given by the Aboriginal Mentor Coordinator.
+The TRU Indigenous Mentor Program supports entry level Indigenous students in their transitions to post-secondary student life.
+This is done through matching mentees with an Indigenous mentor who will work one-to-one and/or in a group setting and through participation in various events, workshops, and activities.
+Indigenous mentors can come from various backgrounds and programs of study, typically with at least 2 years of post-secondary experience.
+Selection, training, and on-going support is given by the Indigenous Mentor Coordinator.
 This program is meant to enrich the experience and education here at TRU for students.

 Orientation and Transition Leaders